hphelion/documentation/upload-publish-partner-images135.md

 **Warning:** you should never deprecate an active public image without [contacting HP Support](https://www.hpcloud.com/contact_us) because there might be active virtual machines using that image.
 -->

-As long as an image exists in HP Helion Cloud, it will appear in all image listings using an HP Helion Cloud Image API.
-You can exclude an image from the HP Helion Cloud management console by setting the `com.hp__1__image_lifecycle` property to `deprecated`.
+As long as an image exists in HP Helion Public Cloud, it will appear in all image listings using an HP Helion Cloud Image API.
+You can exclude an image from the HP Helion Public Cloud management console by setting the `com.hp__1__image_lifecycle` property to `deprecated`.
 This will effectively deprecate the image for use by users of the management console.
 Use the following instructions to deprecate an image.

 **Note:** We require that you append `(deprecated)` to the image name so that other users can easily spot deprecated images when listing all images using the Glance or Nova client tools.

 #### Glance client ####
-To deprecate an image in HP Helion Cloud management console:
+To deprecate an image in HP Helion Public Cloud management console:
 <pre>
     $ glance image-update &lt;image_name_or_id&gt; --property
     com.hp__1__image_lifecycle=deprecated --name